 Deadlines for Filing a Personal Injury Claim in Mississippi

 All states set limits on the amount of time you have to file a personal injury claim after sustaining an injury.
 The laws mandating these time limits are called “statutes of limitations.”
 In Mississippi, you have three years from the date the incident causing your injury occurred to file a claim in civil court.
 If you attempt to file a claim after the statute of limitations has expired, your claim may be denied, and you can be barred from seeking compensation for your injuries.

 One exception to Mississippi’s three-year time limit on personal injury claims are claims brought against a city, county, or state entity.
-These claims must be filed within 90 days with the state’s Attorney General, which means it is especially important to act quickly if you believe a government employee or agency may be responsible for your accident and resulting injuries.
+Notice of these claims must be filed within one year with the state’s Attorney General, Board of Supervisors, or City representative, which means it is especially important to act quickly if you believe a government employee or agency may be responsible for your accident and resulting injuries.

 Contact the Personal Injury Attorneys at Gardner Law Firm

 If you have sustained a personal injury due to another party’s oversight, mistake, or irresponsible behavior, please contact Gardner Law Firm to schedule a free initial consultation.
 For more than 35 years, our attorneys have helped individuals and families get the money they deserve from insurance companies and at-fault parties.